osamayusufhassan/osamayusufhassan/README.md

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on machine learning projects to enhance my learning and skill set.
 - 📫 How to reach me?
-You can reach me at osama.hassan.hhs@gmail.com.
-Also, you connect with me on LinkedIn
+You can reach me via email at osama.hassan.hhs@gmail.com.
+Also, you connect with me on [LinkedIn](https://linkedin.com/in/osamayusufhassan) and follow me on [Medium](osamayusufhassan.medium.com) to stay updated with my latest articles.

 # Osama's Portfolio  👋 <br /> <br />
 # Data Science Projects